grayghostvisuals/wp-flex/README.md

    to users what's great and what still needs work with your theme.
    (A reccomendation from the Wordpress Codex for theme authors)

-2. Detailed PHP comments with
+2. Detailed PHP Comments
    * Includes URL references for theme submission checks and further customization

-3. Required Wordpress CSS classes
+3. Required Wordpress CSS Classes
    * Every theme submission is required to have specific CSS classes for your style sheets in order to be accepted into the WordPress.org theme repository

 4. Responsive Images